 In 1657 the Swedish army set fire to the church, which caused the burning of the whole interior.
 After a refit of 1661, the gothic corpus of the temple survived in almost unchanged state until June 3, 1773, when a thunderbolt caused a fire which nearly devastated the collegiate.
 Then in 1777, while trying to rebuild, one of the walls collapsed.
 What remained was burned by another fire in 1780.
 At that time the parish took over the church after the Jesuits, and abandon the renovation of the ruined collegiate church.
 The remains of the church were demolished in 1802.

 Iconographic drawings show the Gothic collegiate church as a three-aisle, seven-bay, basilica without transept, but with a four-sided high tower adjacent to the church from the west, referring in its form to 14th-century Gothic sacral architecture of Silesia.
 The choir closed on three sides from the east was not separated from the outer body of the church, and the aisles from the east were ended by a straight wall.
 The long central nave was organically connected to the presbytery of the same height and width and covered with a common gable roof.
 A chapels adjoined each bay of the aisles, of which there were finally fourteen.
 They were, together with the aisles, covered with common mono-pitched roofs, which at the same time concealed flying buttresses over the vaults of the aisles.
+The whole church was about 70 meters long and about 42 meters wide.
+The height of the nave was about 30 meters.
+The tower, about 100 meters high, was crowned with a Gothic helmet with a spire.

 Inside, the three-sided closure of the presbytery and the preceding bay were covered with a common vault.
 The arcades were rather cut straight into the walls, but it is not known whether the lesenes or wall shafts ran over them, or whether the walls remained smooth.
 Above the vaults of the aisles symmetrical ogival arches were pierced, open in full walls perpendicular to the axis of the church.